 The trouble is, if current trends continue, if there are no occupancy controls on all new market housing, much of it is likely to be hoovered up as second homes or investment properties.
 Whilst there are no occupancy controls, there is also no incentive for developers to provide the sort of housing that Newport needs– starter homes; suitably designed houses for older people to down-size into (releasing larger houses for family homes); houses for those who have lived in the countryside to move into town, closer to services; affordable live/work units for aspiring entrepreneurs; self-build opportunities etc -

-Newport has a very high proportion of second homes - over 37% of households were according to the 2011 census.
+Newport has a very high proportion of second homes - over 37% of households were “Household spaces with no usual residents” according to the 2011 census.
 8.6% more residents had a second address - with their Newport residences only occupied for part of the year, compared with an equivalent 4% for the whole of Wales.
 Between 2001 and 2011, the rate of increase in homes in Newport that were unoccupied for most of the year was more than double – 150% more than - the rate of increase of homes occupied all year round.
 Look at Phillips Yard – the only housing development completed recently – Every one of those new houses is not lived in all year.
 In addition, more than half the market houses on the Feidr Eglwys site currently being developed will be large and detached on their own plot of land and with 4 bedrooms.
 How many people who live and work here can afford them?
 How many more such large houses do we need?

 9% of Newport resident households already have 5 bedrooms or more compared with 4% for the whole of Wales.
 There are very high house values/prices in Newport.
 In 2011, 66% of all households were within council tax bands E to G compared with only 25% nationally.
 But, a high proportion of local jobs here are in tourism and are low paid/part time/seasonal.
 The housing affordability ratio in Newport is thus exceptionally high.
 We do not need more large houses which people on local wages cannot afford.